 Body modification (body mod), as the name suggests, is the purposeful altering of the human body for non-medical reasons.
 Some types of body modification are relatively new while others have been practiced for centuries.
-People choose to engage in body modification for religious reasons, aesthetic reasons, rites of passage, or self-expression.
+People choose to engage in body modification for deep meaning religious reasons, aesthetic reasons, rites of passage, or self-expression.
 There are many types of body modification, all with different degrees of severity.
 Below are some different ways in which people engage in body mod, ranging from the simple to the extreme.

-Ear piercing is likely the first body modification that most young girls experience.
+Ear piercing is likely the first traditional body modification that most young girls experience.
 Many parents have their daughters’ ears pierced while they are still in diapers.
 Although many girls do not have their ears pierced until they are older than that, virtually every girl in American society has their ears pierced at least once before they exit grade school.
 Although the initial ear piercing process is simple, in the recent past, ear piercing has started to become more extreme with the introduction of lobe gauging.

 Over the past few decades, ear piercing has expanded.
 It started with teenage girls double-piercing their ears in the ‘80s.
-In the ‘90s it became extremely popular to pierce other body parts such as navels, lips, tongues, lips, and genitalia.
+In the ‘90s it became extremely popular to pierce other body parts such as navels, lips, tongues, noses, lips, and genitalia.

 Scarification and branding

 Traditionally, scarring or branding the skin was performed by darker-skinned people for whom tattooing was not a good option.
 Some aboriginal tribes in Australia and the Karo people of Ethiopia also engaged in the practice.
 Over time, the practice was adopted by various fraternal organizations in college as a way to identify members and promote brotherhood.
 A downside of this type of body modification is that the aesthetic outcome of the healed skin is largely based on genetics rather than the application process.
-So, it is quite possible the final product does not look as good as the wearer had initially hoped.
+So, it is quite possible the final product of scarring and branding modification does not look as good as the wearer had initially hoped.